 A big bite of donut can really brighten up your day.
 It’s fluffy, sweet and covered with a rich glaze.
 But it’s unfortunate that the classical donut is made of white stuff (flour + sugar + milk) and bathed in oil.
 In lots of oil.
 I’m all about (pretty sure you’re too) treating well my taste buds and body at the same time.
-And healthy vegan donuts were born.
+And these wholesome vegan donuts were born.

 To make donuts, you don’t need to fry them in oil.
 Also, you don’t need to get a donut maker (which will take lots of your kitchen space).
 Instead, you can get yourself a nice silicone or steel donut pan and bake the donuts in your oven (just like waffles!).

 Of course, donuts can’t be imagined without a nice fluff and moisture.
 Whole spelt flour, baking powder, and coconut oil do the trick!
 And to keep the sugar rush at bay, replace white sugar with coconut sugar or brown sugar.
 It also adds a nice, caramel-y taste.

 Makes 12 regular size donuts

 - 1 1/2 cups whole-spelt flour (or whole-wheat flour)